kentasuzue/python-trie-patterns-matched-with-text/README.md

 # python-trie-patterns-matched-with-text
-Matches are found between a text and a trie that stores multiple patterns
+Matches are found between a text and a trie that stores multiple patterns.

 This Python program makes a trie from multiple string patterns, and finds matches within a text.
 The first line of input is the text.
 The second line of input is an integer number N of patterns.
 Each of the next N lines of input is one of the N patterns.
 The output is a space delimited list of the 0-based index for every starting position of a substring in the text that matches any of the patterns.